diy/backenddev/readme.md

-# Server-side Dev Supplemental Resource Pages
+# Backend Dev Supplemental Resource Pages

 Pages that we created to aid in the [Backend Dev Skill](https://diy.org/skills/backenddev).